CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Related Work

-\paragraph{Metrics} Most metrics for evaluating retrieval-augmented LLMs focus on response accuracy by determining whether the response contains the pre-defined answers \cite{RGB,mirage}.
-Fine-tuning methods also use metrics like exact match and text utilization to verify improvements brought by training \cite{RAAT,explainable}.
-Moreover, \cite{enabling_citation} proposes a citation-based metric using an NLI model to evaluate fluency, correctness, and citation quality of short QA tasks.
-RAGChecker \cite{ragchecker} breaks down responses into correct and incorrect claims, assessing context utilization, noise sensitivity, hallucination, and faithfulness.
-RAGAS \cite{ragas} and ARES \cite{ares} adopt the RAG Triad framework \cite{rag-triad}, evaluating context relevance, groundedness, and answer relevance.
-However, these metrics are evaluated based on predefined answers or the "LLM-as-judge" approach.
-Specifically, previous metrics are either not applicable to the open-ended QA scenarios or have overly strict requirements for the output format, failing to meet the evaluation needs of QRUC.
-To address this, we propose a classification-based metric, directly quantifying the \textbf{QRUC} of LLMs.
+\paragraph{Metrics} Most metrics for the evaluation of retrieval-augmented LLMs focus on determining whether the response contains the pre-defined answer \citep{RGB,mirage}.
+Fine-tuned retrieval-augmented LLMs also use metrics like exact match and text utilization to verify improvements brought by training and augmented references \citep{RAAT,explainable}.
+Moreover, \citep{enabling_citation} proposes a citation-based metric relying on an NLI model to score fluency, correctness, and citation quality of short QA tasks.
+RAGChecker \citep{ragchecker} breaks down responses into correct and incorrect claims, assessing context utilization, noise sensitivity, hallucination, and faithfulness.
+RAGAS \citep{ragas} and ARES \citep{ares} adopt the RAG Triad framework \citep{rag-triad}, evaluating context relevance, groundedness, and answer relevance.
+However, previous metrics focused on predefined rules or the approach of "LLM-as-judge," and they are not applicable to the evaluation of curation.
+To address this, we propose a citation-based verification metric to quantify the biomedical curation of retrieval-augmented LLMs.